xrdocs/8000/_blogs/cisco-8608-architecture.md

 Figure 17.
 Cisco 8608 MPA- IFG Mapping
 {: .text-center}

 Each SC is connected to MPA 0 to MPA 7.
-Maximum MPA bandwidth to IFG(Interface Group)s is 1.6 Tbps.
-And so total 12.8 Tbps duplex per Cisco 8608 system.
+Maximum MPA bandwidth to Q200 NPU is 1.6 Tbps.
+And so total 12.8 Tbps full-duplex per Cisco 8608 system.

 ### MPA Details